Dr Toby Green

 He is currently the PI of an AHRC Leadership Fellowship Award, "Money, Slavery and Political Change in Precolonial West Africa" (May 2016 - August 2017).
 He has given seminars and contributed to symposia at various institutions in Brazil, France, Portugal, Senegal, The Gambia, The Netherlands, the UK and the USA.

-I aim to cross historiographical and geographical frontiers and to reconstruct the historical experiences of people who were born without the privileges of power, and who have been systematically written out of conventional historical narratives.
+I aim to cross historiographical and geographical frontiers and to reconstruct the historical experiences of peoples whohave been systematically written out of conventional historical narratives.
 I am primarily a historian of West Africa, and my work seeks to contribute towards a refocussing of the understanding of modern history by grasping the active roles of West Africans in shaping both global histories as well as local West African ones.

-I want to include these stories in the historical narratives of the early modern period and nineteenth century, when indigenous peoples around the world confronted European colonialism.
+I want to include these stories in the historical narratives of the early modern period, when indigenous peoples around the world confronted European colonialism, and contributed to the development of many new ideas in ways which have often been passed over by historians.
 Working in the "Global North", I seek also to work actively to reorient the privileges of academic power through collaborating with colleagues in the "Global South".
-I am currently active in collaborative projects with colleagues in Brazil, Guinea-Bissau, Mozambique, and The Gambia.
+I am currently active in collaborative projects with colleagues in Brazil, Guinea-Bissau, Mozambique, Sierra Leone, and The Gambia.

-My research interests are broadly structured around West African engagement with the early Atlantic world through a number of themes.
-My monograph on the early trans-Atlantic slave trade was published by Cambridge University Press in 2012, as well as an edited volume on the precolonial history of Western Africa published by Oxford University Press for the British Academy, also in 2012, and an edited book with the late Patrick Chabal on contemporary Guinea-Bissau. published in 2016 by Hurst and Oxford University Press in the US.
+My research interests are broadly structured around West African engagement with the early Atlantic world through a number of themes, including economic change, cultural transformations, and slavery.
 I am currently writing a book on precolonial West Africa's relations with world history through the lens of exchanges of money and power.

 Specific areas of interest include: